 - Converts Glucose into glycogen.
 This Glycogen can later be converted as Glucose and utilized for energy.

 What are the types of Liver Diseases?

 The types of Liver diseases may include:

 What is Hepatitis?

-Patient suffering from Hepatitis have symptoms like nausea, fatigue, abdominal pain and etc.
+A patient suffering from Hepatitis has symptoms like nausea, fatigue, abdominal pain and etc.

 Hepatitis typically cures on its own in one or two months.
 Avoid alcohol.

 Cirrhosis means not functioning of the Liver because of long-term damage.
 The last stage of Fibrosis is nothing but Cirrhosis.
 In this case, the Liver gets a failure due to several reasons.

 A patient suffers from weakness and weight loss.
 Later stages Jaundice will attack.
 We can also see abdominal swelling.

 A patient must immediately concern the doctor if they are suffering from the above symptoms.
 If suggested, Liver Transplantation must be done.